 R v T – Blackfriars Crown Court - Sexual assault

 Unanimous acquittal by the jury of two Counts of sexual assault.
 The defendant was accused of sexual assault by two separate, independent complainants.
 Maya cross-examined both complainants and forensically examined the CCTV in the case.
 The defendant was a family man of good character who was spared a conviction for a sexual offence.

 R v E – Harrow Crown Court – Complex benefit fraud

 The defendant faced four Counts of benefit fraud covering a 15-month period.
 The allegations concerned receipt of benefits to which she was not entitled.
 The Prosecution case relied entirely upon documentary exhibits.
 Maya made a successful submission of no case to answer on one Count.
 The jury returned not guilty verdicts on two Counts and could not reach a verdict on the final Count.
 The Prosecution offered no evidence on the final Count.

-Appeared on a certificate for counsel in a case of grievous bodily harm (section 18) - The defendant was accused of being involved in the stabbing of another youth during a group attack.
+The Defendant was accused of being involved in the stabbing of another youth during a group attack.
 The trial involved the cross examination of youth witnesses, forensic evidence and submissions on joint enterprise.
-The defendant was acquitted.
+The Defendant was acquitted.